 He has given around 100 presentations at academic conferences and institutions around the world, including (semi-)plenary and keynote presentations in Bali, Istanbul, Lima, Mexico City, Shanghai, and Tainan.

-He currently serves as Department Chairman and Deputy Dean for Academic Affairs.
-He served as Associate Dean of the MBA program from 2004-2006, and is the founding director of the UCLA Leaders in Sustainability graduate emphasis.
+He served as Department Chair and Deputy Dean for Academic Affairs during 2009-2012.
+He also served as Associate Dean of the MBA program from 2004-2006, and is the founding director of the UCLA Leaders in Sustainability graduate emphasis and the Easton Technology Leadership Program.
 Before joining the faculty in 1996, Professor Corbett was a visiting scholar at the Owen Graduate School of Management at Vanderbilt University.

 Professor Corbett teaches the core course in operations management for the MBA and EMBA programs, in addition to his electives on "Business and the Environment" and "Managing Entrepreneurial Operations".
 He has also taught a doctoral course in empirical research in operations management.
 He is a frequent advisor to MBA teams fulfilling the Applied Management Research requirement, and has also participated in the Global Access Program in the FEMBA program.
 In addition, he is affiliated with the UCLA Institute of the Environment.
 Dr Corbett has also taught courses on supply chain management and on environmental management at the Ecole des Mines de Nantes and at ESC Reims in France, and at Pontificia Universidad Catolica de Chile in Santiago.
 He has received the Citibank Teaching Award, UCLA, June 2008, the EMBA Class of 2006 Outstanding Teaching Award, June 2006, the George Robbins Assistant Professor Teaching Award 2002, and the UCLA Staff Assembly's 2007 Faculty/Staff Partnership Award.